Services, costs and hiring best practices - proven tips for getting great Wood Flooring Refinishing Service

 A Your Wood Flooring Refinisher should carry adequate liability insurance for work related damages.
 Your Wood Flooring Refinisher should also have workman's compensation insurance for job related injury or health risks.

 Q Does my Wood Flooring Refinisher need to be bonded?

 A A bond will protect the homeowner if the terms of the contract are not met by the Wood Flooring Refinisher.
 A bond is recommended for any work over $500.
 Make sure that your Wood Flooring Refinisher's bond is valid and that the bond limit will cover the cost of completing or re-doing the work, before any work begins.

-A Wood Flooring Refinisher can handle a number of jobs, activities and problems.
+An experienced Wood Flooring Refinisher can handle a number of jobs, troubleshooting situations and repairs.
 The list below summarizes common Wood Flooring Refinishing Services.
 Follow the appropriate links below to learn more about cost, options and quality requirements:

 Our FREE hiring guide helps you hire wisely, get quality craftsmanship and understand fair pricing for your specific project.